History of Stephanie White in Timeline

 2003: Assistant Coach at Ball State

-In 2003, Stephanie White became the assistant coach at Ball State.
+In 2003, Stephanie White was the assistant coach at Ball State, continuing until 2004.

 2005: Assistant Coach at Kansas State

-In 2005, Stephanie White became the assistant coach at Kansas State.
+In 2005, Stephanie White became an assistant coach at Kansas State.

 In 2007, Stephanie White joined the Chicago Sky as an assistant coach.

-2007: College Basketball Analyst for ESPN and the Big Ten Network
+2007: College Basketball Analyst for ESPN and Big Ten Network

-Since 2007, Stephanie White has served as a college basketball analyst for ESPN and the Big Ten Network.
+Since 2007, Stephanie White has served as a college basketball analyst for ESPN and the Big Ten Network, including studio work and co-hosting coverage of the Big Ten Women's Basketball Tournament.

 In 2011, Stephanie White returned to the Indiana Fever as an assistant coach.